Community contributors use the phrase “heroic” to explain movements using Saeed Phillips on March 17 at the Frederiksted Pier.

-“Saeed became at the pier and used his guts and swimming abilties to store this teen,” Les Burke, a former Navy diver, and Phillips’ mentor instructed the Source.
+“Saeed became at the pier and used his guts and swimming abilties to store this teen,” Les Burke, a former Navy diver and Phillips’ mentor, instructed the Source.

 Phillips says, at first, he thought his pal Eliza was kidding around; however, he noticed it became severe.
 So Phillips jumped returned into the water, placed the buddy on his again, swam him to shore, and checked if he wanted CPR.
-Phillips discovered CPR and rescue from a software Burke teaches, affiliated with the Caribbean Centers for Boys and Girls.
+Phillips discovered CPR and rescued it from a software Burke teaches, affiliated with the Caribbean Centers for Boys and Girls.
 The software is referred to as Jr. Scientists in the Sea.
 Burke defined it as “software to engage St. Croix’s maximum precious resource to shield St. Croix’s maximum endangered resource.
-We teach SCUBA diving, rescue diving, coral ecology, and lots of different programs.”
+We teach SCUBA diving, rescue diving, coral ecology, and many different programs.”

 Neil Canton, government director of the Caribbean Center for Boys and Girls, instructed TV 2 News, “Because of the Clubs, it became a large plus for getting ready him (Phillips) for what needed to be achieved while that want got here.”